-Theorem 2: Squared speed measures $g_F(F')$ that are both left-invariant and right-invariant are of the form for some $0 \le \alpha_w, \alpha_p \le 1$ .
+Theorem 2: Squared speed measures $g_F(F')$ that are both left-invariant and rightinvariant are of the form for some $0 \le \alpha_w, \alpha_p \le 1$.

-The proof is in the Appendix (sections 15.2 and 15.3).
+The proof is in the Appendix (Sections 12.2 and 12.3).

 The first equality is the main result.
 The second equality is an algebraic reformulation with intuitive appeal: Whip speed is just a function of the whip spin matrix, and plane speed is just a function of the path of projections P = P(t).